himynameisjonas/gkeep-matlistan/README.md

     - `GOOGLE_PASSWORD`: The password for your Google account.
     - `KEEP_LIST_ID`: The ID of the Google Keep note where the items will be retrieved from.

-3. Build and run the Docker containers using Docker Compose:
+3. Run the Docker container using Docker Compose:

    ```
    docker-compose up -d